glmoctezuma/glmoctezuma.github.io/research/seq.md

 ---
 layout: page
-title: Sequential Deliberation in Collective Decision-Making&#58 <br> The Case of the FOMC
+title: Social Learning and Sequential Deliberation in Policy-Making&#58 <br> Evidence from the FOMC
 permalink: /research/seq/
 ---